oobecomau/desktop.gov.au/docs/blueprint/client-devices.md

   - Remote Control within MECM is this is configured in a hybrid deployment.
   - Microsoft Teams assuming the user can share the desktop.

-Operational Support Design Decisions for all agencies and implementation types.
+Operational Support Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---